 - Can explain what audience you will attract

-If you’re brand new, that’s fine — just communicate clearly:
+If you’re brand new, that’s fine!
+Just communicate clearly:

-- Who your target reader is
+- Who your target readers are

 - What they care about